bairahmat/Setup-My-Ubuntu/README.md

 - Creating config files for tmux & nano
 - Appending a bunch of aliases to .bashrc
 - Cleaning up home directory
+- More to come (if you have any suggestions, create an issue to let me know)

 <hr>